-201 patients with acute decompensation of chronic heart failure were included in the research.
+A total of 201 patients with acute decompensation of chronic heart failure were included in the research.
 Among the patients, 60.7% were male, and 39.3% were female.
-Average age of patients 71.55±10.354 years.
+The average age of patients was 71.55 ± 10.354 years.
 The average duration of heart failure and the average length of hospital treatment are given in Table 1.